 Occupational Therapy Overview

 Occupational therapy (OT) is a health-care profession that uses occupation, or meaningful activity, to help people achieve independence and lead productive and satisfying lives.
 Occupational therapists form a dynamic and collaborative partnership with service recipients in order to support their maximal participation in societal roles.
-The uniqueness of occupational therapy lies in the recognition and appreciation of the importance of day-to-day occupations that are used to positively influence one's health and well-being.
+The uniqueness of occupational therapy lies in the recognition of the importance of day-to-day occupations that are used to positively influence one's health and well-being.

 People of all ages who have difficulty performing daily activities due to physical, psychological, emotional, or developmental problems can benefit from occupational therapy services on an individual basis or as members of a group or community.
 Examples of service provision include the following:

 - A child born with a congenital or developmental disability may need assistance in developing feeding, playing, and motor skills

 - Adolescents who have learning disabilities or behavior problems may need group support to increase attention span, cope with frustration, and develop social skills

 - An adult who has a chronic progressive condition such as arthritis, multiple sclerosis, diabetes or heart disease may need to modify their daily habits or routines to improve their participation or performance for desired activites

 - A young adult who has experiences multiple emotional traumas may want to be more involved with their community by volunteering and may need strategies to enhance their skills, assess local opportunities, and confidently interact socially